Pulse

 Signal Watch

-The DC Pulse is generated weekly by an AI model reading recent industry headlines — no human editorial judgment is applied.
+The Pulse is generated weekly by an AI model reading recent industry headlines.
+No human editorial judgment is applied.
 Scores reflect the intensity of news coverage, not industry health.
-The headline, signals, and scores are AI-produced and should be read as a directional read on what the press is covering, not as verified data.
+The headline, signals, and scores are AI-produced and should be taken as a directional read on what the press is covering, not as verified data.